Friday, February 21, 2014

 Early Years, the Farm and Loss

-She was born to Isabell S. Brinker (aka Bella)- of old Butler, PA family-and Peter S Bancroft in 1867, just two years after the Civil War.
+Flora was born in 1867 to Isabell S. Brinker (Bella) of an old Butler, PA family.
 A brother Earl followed in 1868, and Grove in 1869.

 Butler - Finding Friends and A Husband